likithau-17/hotel-booking-intelligence/README.md

   discovered during loading, and caught by the loader so one bad row doesn't crash the whole load — mirroring the same isolate-don't-crash philosophy used in Day 1's validation functions.

-## Restrictions honored

-No Pandas, NumPy, SQL, Excel formulas, or external analytics libraries are used anywhere in this project — only `datetime` and `collections` from the standard library (plus the ordinary Python data structures: lists, dicts, sets, tuples).